korbinian90/ROMEO/README.md

                         (2)phasegradientcoherence (3)phaselinearity
                         (4)magcoherence (5)magweight (6)magweight2
                         (default: "romeo")
   -B, --compute-B0      Calculate combined B0 map in [Hz].
-Phase
-                        offset correction might be necessary if not coil-combined with MCPC3Ds/ASPIRE.
+This
+                        activates MCPC3Ds phase offset correction
+                        (monopolar) for multi-echo data.
-  --phase-offset-correction, --coil-combination [PHASE-OFFSET-CORRECTION]
+  --phase-offset-correction [PHASE-OFFSET-CORRECTION]
                         on | off | bipolar.
 Applies the MCPC3Ds method
                         to perform phase offset determination and
-                        removal (for multi-echo).
-This option also
+                        removal (for multi-echo). "bipolar" removes
-                        allows 5D input, where the 5th dimension is channels.
-Coil combination will be performed.
-                        "bipolar" removes eddy current artefacts
+                        eddy current artefacts (requires >= 3 echoes).
+                        (default: "off", without arg: "on") --coil-combination [COIL-COMBINATION]
+                        on | off | bipolar.
+Applies MCPC3Ds to perform
+                        coil combination (for multi-echo).
+This option
+                        requires the echoes as 4th dimension and the channels as 5th dimension. "bipolar" removes
-                        (requires >= 3 echoes). (default: "off",
+                        eddy current artefacts (requires >= 3 echoes).
+                        This option overwrites the
+                        --phase-offset-correction setting. (default:
-                        without arg: "on")
+                        "off", without arg: "on") --phase-offset-smoothing-sigma-mm PHASE-OFFSET-SMOOTHING-SIGMA-MM [PHASE-OFFSET-SMOOTHING-SIGMA-MM...]
+                        default: [7,7,7]    Only applied if
+                        phase-offset-correction is activated.
+The
+                        given    sigma size is divided by the voxel size from the nifti phase    file to obtain a smoothing size in voxels.
+A value of [0,0,0] deactivates phase offset smoothing (not
+                        recommended).
   --write-phase-offsets
                         Saves the estimated phase offsets to the output folder